ghaziiii/Digital-predistortion/README.md

 # Digital-predistortion
 This project aims to implement a digital predistortion algorithm for power amplifier linearizion using vhdl.
-It contains VHDL design for Digital Upconverter, Fir filter, Asynchronous FIFO, Polynomial multiplication and DPD top level
+It contains VHDL design for:
+* Digital Upconverter
+* Fir filter
+* Dual clock Asynchronous FIFO
+* Polynomial multiplication
+* DPD top level module

 How to use:
 Create your modelsim project in modelsim folder then add the src and tb files to the project.